Earwell infant ear correct system

-EarWell Infant Ear Correction System manufactured by Becon Medical consists of a posterior shell, some soft rubber retractors to help shape the ear, a former for the bowl of the ear and a breathable, soft rubber lid that helps to hold all the components in place.
+The EarWell Infant Ear Correction System is created and manufactured by Becon Medical.
+It consists of a posterior shell, some soft rubber retractors that help shape the ear, a former for the bowl of the ear, and a breathable, soft rubber lid that helps keep all the parts in place.

-The posterior shell adheres to the skin around your baby’s ear.
-In most cases, a small amount of hair must be shaved to allow a smooth, hair-free place for the shell to be placed.
-Once the shell is in place, 1-2 retractors are placed to help give shape to the ear, giving the ear a normal form.
-When needed, the conchal bowl former is used to help shape the conchal bowl of the ear.
-Then the lid of the device snaps gently into place to complete the application.
+The posterior shell is stuck to the skin around the baby’s ear.
+Sometimes, the baby must have a small area of hair shaved off to allow a smooth area for the shell to be placed.
+Once in place, the retractors are put on to give a normal shape to the ear.
+If necessary, the conceal bowl former is placed to help the shape of the conceal bowl of the ear, and finally the lid of the device is gently snapped into place to complete the application of the EarWell device.

 Is EarWell right for your child?